swikriti04/Harry-Potter-s-Invisible-Cloak/README.md

 # Harry-Potter-s-Invisible-Cloak
+Had a fantasy of being invisible??
-Cloak will make you invisible using opencv
+This code will make you.
+Using opencv and python.